Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Warp coils can control WBIAnimatedTexture modules.
 This field tells the generator which WBIAnimatedTexture to control.
 ### runningEffect
 Warp coils can play a running effect while the generator is running.
+### waterfallEffectController
+Name of the Waterfall effects controller that controls the warp effects (if any).
 ### warpCapacity
 The amount of warp capacity that the coil can produce.
 ### isActivated
 The activation switch.
 When not running, the animations won't be animated.
 ### animationThrottle
 A control to vary the animation speed between minFramesPerSecond and maxFramesPerSecond
+### displacementImpulse
+Warp coils can efficiently move a certain amount of mass to light speed and beyond without penalties.
+Going over this limit incurs performance penalties, but staying under this value provides benefits.
+The displacement value is rated in metric tons.
+### waterfallFXModule
+Optional (but highly recommended) Waterfall effects module

 # WBIWarpEngine